-As for the DC Section, the Trustees' policy on the kind of investments to be held and the balance between different kinds of investments can be found under Section 4 (Investment Objectives and Risk Management) of the SIP:
+The Trustees' policy on the kind of investments to be held and the balance between different kinds of investments can be found under Section 4 (Investment Objectives and Risk Management) of the SIP.

 The Default Lifestyle Option has been designed after careful analysis of the membership demographic and other characteristics in order to offer a suitable approach, in so far as is practical, to the needs of the Plan's members.
 The Trustees carry out regular assessments of the performance of the Default Lifestyle Option and its design to ensure it continues to remain appropriate for the membership.